Pross/scoobynet-chrome-extension/README.md

 # Remove all the crap from ScoobyNet forums.

-This TamperMonkey script version will self update.
+This TamperMonkey script will self update.

 # Install TamperMonkey extension.